DataConservancy/cos-docker/README.md

 * `dataconservancy/cos-osf-runtime`: image for Open Science Framework UI and v2 JSON API containers
 * `dataconservancy/cos-fakecas`: image for FakeCAS container
+* `dataconservancy/cos-waterbutler`: image for Waterbutler, which provides storage components for OSF

 Want to get to it?
 Jump to [requirements](#requirements).

 # Introduction

-These images may be orchestrated by using the docker-compose configuration provided in [src/main/resources/monolithic/osf/docker-compose.yaml](src/main/resources/monolithic/osf/docker-compose.yaml).
+These images may be orchestrated by using the docker-compose configuration provided in [src/main/resources/monolithic/docker-compose.yaml](src/main/resources/monolithic/docker-compose.yaml).

-Note that [Waterbutler](https://github.com/CenterForOpenScience/waterbutler) images are _not_ included at the moment, but they will be added in the future.

 * [Use Case](#use-case)
 * [How it works](#how-it-works)